MicrosoftDocs/Advertising-docs/Advertising/bingads-13/guides/page-feeds.md

 description: Add page feeds to fine-tune ad copy for Dynamic Search Ads auto-targets.
 ---
 # Page Feeds
+Page feeds allow you to easily upload all the relevant URLs for your dynamic search ads campaigns.
+This ensures maximum website coverage and enables the labeling and targeting of specific URLs via custom labels.

 > [!NOTE]
-> The Bulk API for feeds and documentation are subject to change.

-> [!NOTE]
 > This feature is currently available in Canada, France, Germany, the United Kingdom, and the United States.

-Page feeds allow you to easily upload all the relevant URLs for your dynamic search ads campaigns.
-This ensures maximum website coverage and enables the labeling and targeting of specific URLs via custom labels.

 Why use page feeds?
 - Improve page freshness: Each time a feed is uploaded, the pages in the feed automatically recrawled, so if the pages aren't already in the Bing index of your website, they'll be added.
 This allows your dynamic search ad campaigns to display the most current version of your website.